Cisco Catalyst Center vs. the Meraki Dashboard

 C9200L, C9300, C9300L, C9300X, and C9350 can be migrated to Meraki.
 This includes stand-alone switches and stacks.
 IOS-XE will be replaced with a new software image provided by the Meraki cloud and local console access / CLI will no longer be available.

-During the migration process, the switches flash, configuration, USB-flash, and all files will be formatted.
+During the migration process, the switches flash, configuration, USB-flash, and all storage will be formatted.

 The following models can now be managed via Meraki: